D-Dimer Quantitative

 What Conditions Can Cause Elevated D-Dimer Quantitative Levels?

-• Venous thromboembolism (VTE); eg, deep vein thrombosis and pulmonary embolism
+• Venous thromboembolism (VTE), which includes deep vein thrombosis and pulmonary embolism

-• Trauma or surgery within the previous 4 weeks
+• Trauma or surgery that happened in the last 4 weeks

 • Sickle cell disease

-• Fibrinolytic therapy within the previous 7 days
+• Having fibrinolytic therapy in the last 7 days

 The cut-off value is 0.5 µg/mL (mcg/mL) FEU.
-In patients with a low to moderate clinical risk assessment and a D-dimer result below the cutoff value, the likelihood of a thrombotic event is very low.
-However, a thromboembolic event should not be excluded solely on the basis of the D-dimer level.
-The units of a D-Dimer test may be provided in milligrams per liter (mg/L) fibrinogen equivalent units (FEU).
-According to the American Board of Internal Medicine, a negative D-dimer level is below 0.50 mg/L FEU, and it’s positive if it’s above 0.50 mg/L FEU.
-D-dimer is a protein the body releases when blood clots break down.
-Its presence in the blood or urine may indicate that a person has developed a clot.
-D-dimer levels of 0.50 mg/L or higher may indicate blood clots somewhere in the body.
-This article explains the D-dimer test and what the results mean.
-It also outlines the next steps following a positive D-dimer test.
+If patients have low to moderate risk, and their D-dimer result is below this value, the chance of a blood clot event is very low.
+However, just because the D-dimer level is normal does not mean you can ignore a thromboembolic event.
+A D-Dimer test measures results in milligrams per liter (mg/L) of fibrinogen equivalent units (FEU) within the reference range.
+The American Board of Internal Medicine says that a negative D-dimer level is below 0.50 mg/L FEU.
+A result above this level is considered positive.
+D-dimer is a protein that the body releases when blood clots dissolve.
+If you find D-dimer in the blood or urine, it could mean there is a blood clot somewhere.
+A level of 0.50 mg/L or more might show blood clots in the body.
+This article talks about the D-dimer test and explains what the results mean.
+It also covers the next steps after a positive D-dimer test.

-Symptoms of DVT include leg pain, tenderness, swelling, and redness or red streaks on the legs.
-Symptoms of PE include trouble breathing, cough, chest pain, rapid heartbeat, and a blockage in the pulmonary artery.
-It is important to seek medical attention if you experience these symptoms.
-Your healthcare provider may have you undergo a D-dimer test if you’re having symptoms of a blood clotting condition, which include disseminated intravascular coagulation (DIC) and stroke.
-The D-dimer test is helpful in ruling out causes of DVT and PE, as well as other parts of the body affected by blood clotting disorders.
+Symptoms of DVT (deep vein thrombosis) can be pain in the leg, tenderness, swelling, and color changes like redness or red streaks.
+For PE (pulmonary embolism), symptoms of PE might include trouble breathing, coughing, chest pain, a fast heartbeat, and a blockage in the pulmonary artery.
+It's very important to see a doctor if you have these symptoms.
+Your healthcare provider may suggest a D-dimer test if you have signs of a clotting condition, such as disseminated intravascular coagulation (DIC) or a stroke.
+This D-dimer test helps rule out problems that can cause DVT and PE, as well as other parts of the body that might be affected by blood clotting issues.

 HOW DOES DISCOUNTEDLABS.COM WORK?